In this document

 The site’s specifications

 You can access the information about your site using the left navbar.
-The section offers Site properties, Terrain, and Constraints categories.
+The section offers Site properties, Terrain, Constraints, and Imports categories.

 Site properties

-Next, you can change your segment type and terrain approximation method.
-Currently, only ground segment type is supported.
+The General section lets you select the segment type.
+Currently, only the ground segment type is supported.

 The terrain approximation method is set to adaptive by default, showing the slope, azimuth, and altitude from the map data.
 To change these values, switch to manual.